platanus/rails_pallet/README.md

 You can change the engine configuration from `your_app/config/initializers/paperclip_upload.rb`

 * `additional_upload_endpoints`: by default, you have the `/uploads` endpoint to create new upload resources.
 You can pass additional endpoints like this: `config.additional_upload_endpoints = ["/api/uploads", "/attachments"]`.
+* `hash_salt`: The upload module uses a salt string to generate an unique hash for each instance.
+A salt string can be defined here to replace the default and increase the module's security.

 ## Contributing